DatabaseGroup/tree-similarity/README.md

 * If an issue is fixed, please include some sort of issue description in the commit message, i.e., **Fix issue #3**, and close the corresponding issue (see the `Issues` section on the left-hand navigation).
+* If you find any bugs/performance bottlenecks/..., please open an issue (see the `Issues` section on the left-hand navigation) with a description.
+The description should contain enough information so that any participant is able to resolve and close it.

 # Coding Style